digidem/mapeo-desktop/.github/PULL_REQUEST_TEMPLATE.md

   Script](https://github.com/digidem/mapeo-desktop/blob/master/docs/testing.md) and updated it if necessary.
 - [ ] If my changes depend upon an update to a dependency, I have updated the package-lock.json file using `npm install --package-lock`
 - [ ] My changes have been tested with the [mobile app](https://github.com/digidem/mapeo-mobile/releases).
-- [ ] My changes are ready to be shipped to users on Windows, Mac, and Linux
+- [ ] My changes are ready to be shipped to users on Windows, Mac, and Linux using the production version of the application built with electron-builder.

 ### Description